agajansahatov/utopia.api/README.md

 The `public` folder serves static assets, including HTML, images, and videos.
 Requests to the root endpoint return the `index.html` by default, while other endpoints are handled by controller classes.

 ## API ENDPOINTS
-   - "/categories": returns list of all categories.
+   - "/categories": returns list of all categories (possible for a product)
-   - "/roles": returns list of all roles
+   - "/roles": returns list of all roles (possible for a user)
-   -
+   - "/statuses": returns list of all statuses (possible for an order)
 ## Contribution

 Contributions to this project are welcome.
 Feel free to fork the repository, make improvements, and submit pull requests to collaborate with the development efforts.